 No traffic lights, no advertising?
 No wonder Bhutanese people are so happy.

-Well, there is one “manual” traffic light, the only one in the country.
-Click on the play button to see it in action.
+Well, there is one “manual” traffic light, the only one in the country, as shown in the video in this article.

 Did you know, Bhutan only introduced notes as currency in the 1970’s?
 Until then, bartering was very common and was part of the culture of Bhutan.Grains, including wheat and barley were the main form of exchange.
 Grains were traded for salt with Tibet.
 Large wealthy land owners grew grains.
 The more land you owned, the more grain you could grow and therefore the large your wealth.
 Peasants that worked on the land were often paid in grains or salt.